faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 System Integrity Protection: enabled
 ```

 Modern macOS by default runs as "rootless".
 This means that even if we are logged in as the superuser we cannot change system binaries.
 Those are protected with the help of firmware.
-It is possible to boot macOS with System Integrity Protection switched Off.
+It is possible to boot macOS with System Integrity Protection disabled.
 If we only get crashes where SIP is disabled, then we need to ask why SIP is off and what changes were made to the Operating System.

 ### macOS Crash Report Exception Section